AndrewGossenPerez/Solitaire/README.md

 A cheeky bit of Solitaire never hurt no one.
 This was made in less than a day, don't expect perfection.
-Current logic issue with card undoing due to no saved state of whether the card was flipped or not, I plan to redo the whole system soon.
+Current logic issue with card undoing due to no saved state of whether the card was flipped or not (Relevant for Foundation->Tableau), I plan to redo the whole system soon.

 ## Installation
 ```bash